ndwarshuis/org-sql/README.md

 ## General design features

 - All foreign keys are set with `DELETE CASCADE`
-- All time values are stores as unixtime (integers in seconds)
+- All time values are store as unixtime (integers in seconds)
 - No triggers or indexes (outside of the primary keys) are created by `org-sql`

 ## Entity Relationship Diagrams